suzto/StarterCards/samples/issue/README.md

  <br>

- #### 2) Link to Appropriate URLs
+ #### 2) Connect to Relevant Web Addresses

-If you'll be using the top path name, link it to the project or issue detail.
+Ensure that the primary path name is correctly hyperlinked to the corresponding project or issue details for easy navigation.

 #### 3) Imagery Update and Verification